tim-group/test-driven-detectors4findbugs/README.md

 # Installation #

-Add the JAR (available from the Downloads section) as a dependency for use in unit tests.
-The dependency can also be listed in Maven compatible build tools with the following information:
+Add test-driven-detectors4findbugs as a dependency for use in unit tests.
+The dependency can be downloaded [directly](http://repo.maven.apache.org/maven2/com/youdevise/test-driven-detectors4findbugs/1.0/test-driven-detectors4findbugs-1.0.jar), or listed in Maven-compatible build tools with the following information:

 <table>
     <tr>